agkozak/zsh-z/tests/TESTS.md

-  ranks (order-dependent) but pins (a) every datafile line still matches `/path|rank|time`, (b) no `${datafile}.${RANDOM}` tempfile is left behind, (c) D — added but never removed — is present at the end. (a) holds everywhere: racing writers may lose each other's updates but must never corrupt a line. (b) and (c) need writers to be serialized, so they are asserted only where `zsystem flock` exists.
-Measured over 10 runs on MobaXterm, whose cut-down Cygwin has no `zsh/system` and so always writes lockless, D went missing 7 times and a tempfile was stranded once — while a malformed line never appeared once.
+  ranks (order-dependent) but pins (a) every datafile line still matches `/path|rank|time`, (b) no `${datafile}.${RANDOM}` tempfile is left behind, (c) D — added but never removed — is present at the end.
+All three are asserted on every platform: writes are serialized by `zsystem flock` where it exists and by the `mkdir` fallback where it does not. (b) and (c) were briefly gated on flock, back when the fallback path had no lock and D went missing in 7 of 10 MobaXterm runs; with the fallback lock this is one of the few places that would notice it regressing.

 ### `test_config_errors.zsh` — config errors `return`, never `exit`